Queen Crab (Movie Review)

 Still from Queen Crab

-Melissa Webber (Liberty Asbury) is a young girl living in the country with her father (Mark Polonia: Splatter Farm 1987, Bloody Mary 3D 2011), a scientist with an in-home laboratory, and mother (S. Simone Miller).
+Melissa Webber (Liberty Asbury) is a young girl living in the country with her father (Mark Polonia: Splatter Farm 1987, Bloody Mary 3D 2011), a scientist with an in-home laboratory, and her mother (S. Simone Miller).
 Melissa spends most of her time playing around the pond on their property and finds a small crab that she adopts as a pet.
 She goes to her father in search of crab food and he explains that crabs eat anything, so Melissa helps herself to berries in his lab.
 She is unaware that these particular berries have been exposed to a growth serum that her father has been working on.
 The crab continues eating the modified food until a freak accident in the lab kills both parents, leaving Melissa an orphan.
 She gets adopted by her uncle and town sheriff, Sheriff Clarke (Ken Van Sant: Muckman 2009, Splatter Beach 2007).

 Still from Queen Crab